CorentinLAMY/Engineering-ressources/README.md

 - Basics of electronic -> [Electronical engineering](#2-electronical-engineering)
 - Python

+In embedded systems, we use MCUs and MPUs to build autonomous electronical systems.

 ## 1.1.
 Maker MCUs
 * [Arduino](https://www.arduino.cc/) is one of the most famous microcontroller in the world.
 It's Open-Source/Hardware and clones are very cheap in China.